History of North Korea

 The Goguryeo, Baekje, and Silla Kingdoms emerged as the dominant forces in the region, known as the Three Kingdoms of Korea.
-These kingdoms were united in 676, controlled by Silla until 935 when it was overtaken by the Goryeo Dynasty.
-Goryeo ruled the peninsula, but in the 13th century, it became controlled by the powerful Mongol Empire until that collapsed, and Goryeo became the Joseon Dynasty.
+These kingdoms were united in 676 CE, controlled by Silla until 935 CE, when it was overtaken by the Goryeo Dynasty.
+Goryeo ruled the peninsula, but in the 13th century, it came under the control of the powerful Mongol Empire until its collapse.
+Joseon Dynasty ruled the kingdom afterwards.

-The Joseon Dynasty persisted through many centuries, with some conflict with China and Japan.
-Beginning in the 17th century, the Joseon Dynasty began to depend on China and began to become isolated from the rest of the world.
-Trade between Joseon and other nations was mostly stopped, though Joseon signed treaties with the US and Japan in the late 1800s.
+The Joseon Dynasty lasted through many centuries, with some conflict with China and Japan.
+Beginning in the 17th century, the Joseon Dynasty began to depend on China, and was isolated from the rest of the world.
+Trade between Joseon and other nations came to a hault, though Joseon signed treaties with the US and Japan in the late 1800s.

-In 1897, Joseon became the Korean Empire, and Japan occupied Korea beginning in 1910.
-Under Japanese control, the people of Korea were pushed to adopt Japanese culture and language and forced to fight for Japan in World War II, but the oppression of the people of Korea led to violent revolts.
-At the end of WWII, Japan was required to give up control of Korea, and the peninsula was then divided into two.
-The northern portion was controlled by the Soviet Union while the United States took control of the south until 1948 and 1949, respectively.
+In 1897, Joseon dynasty became the Korean Empire.
+Later on, Japan occupied Korea in the beginning of 1910.
+Under Japanese control, the people of Korea were pushed to adopt Japanese culture and language, and forced to fight for Japan in World War II.
+This oppression of Korea led to violent revolts, and by the end of WWII, Japan was forced to give up control of Korea, and the peninsula was then divided in half.
+The northern portion was controlled by the Soviet Union, while the United States took control of the south, until 1948 and 1949, respectively.

-A provisional government was established in the north in 1946, and ruled by Kim Il-sung.
+A provisional government was established in North Korea in 1946, and ruled by Kim Il-Sung.
 The northern territory and the southern territory were at odds, both claiming each others' land.
 This was a major reason that led both the nations to the Korean War in 1950.
 North Korea received support from China, while South Korea was supported by the United States.
-In 1953, an armistice was signed between the warring nations, and the demilitarized zone remains the border between the north and south.
-Despite the armistice, a formal peace treaty was never signed and agreed upon, and relations between the two entities remain hostile.
-Rule of North Korea has remained in the same family line, with Kim Jong-il taking control and upon his death, his son, Kim Jong-un as the leader, while South Korea has embraced modern democracy.
+In 1953, an armistice was signed between the warring nations, and the demilitarized zone was declared as the border between the north and south.
+Despite the armistice, a formal peace treaty was never signed and agreed upon, and relations between the two countries remain hostile to this day.
+The North Korea rulers have remained in the same family line, with Kim Jong-Il taking control and upon his death, his son, Kim Jong-Un taking over as the leader, while South Korea has embraced modern democracy.

-North Korea borders China to the north and northwest, Russia in the northeast, and South Korea to the south.
+North Korea borders China to the north and northwest, Russia to the northeast, and South Korea to the south.

 - Pyongyang (capital)

-The terrain of North Korea features mountains, like the Rangrim Range, Kangnam Range, and Taebaek Range.
-There are also volcanoes, like Baekdu Mountain, the country's highest peak, which stands 2,744 meters (9,003 feet) above sea level.
+The terrain of North Korea features mountains like the Rangrim Range, the Kangnam Range and the Taebaek Range.
+There are also volcanoes like Baekdu Mountain, the country's highest peak, which stands 9,003 feet(2,744 meters) above sea level.